 How a Pacific Northwest Glacier and the Ocean Made an Incredible Clay

-Off the western coast of British Columbia, at the base of a glacier, right where it meets the ocean, deposits of glacial-marine clay sit between the tides and the ice, absorbing nutrients and minerals from land and sea.
-Carefully hand-harvested so it can easily replenish itself, the clay we sourced for our body wash manages to be both nourishing
+Off the western coast of British Columbia, at the base of a glacier right where it meets the ocean, deposits of glacial-marine clay sit between the tides and the ice, absorbing nutrients and minerals from land and sea.
+Carefully hand-harvested so it can easily replenish itself, the clay we sourced for our body wash manages to be both nourishing and detoxifying.

 The stretch of coast where the clay is found is stirringly gorgeous—and will stay that way because of hand-harvesting, Fuller explains.
 “By not using machinery, we ensure the environment is protected,” she says.
 Nature itself also protects against depletion: The tides pick up the runoff pieces of earth swirling around in the ocean, replenishing the supply of clay.